 I had a lot of friends when I was younger.
 I always hang out with them all the time and even after school.
-We do a lot of fun and cool stuff like walk through our way home, ride a bike, practice skateboarding, explore the woods, and even ding-dong-ditch some people’s houses.
-It was so much fun, and I feel so alive that time.
+We do a lot of fun and cool stuff like a walk through our way home, ride a bike, practice skateboarding, explore the woods, and even ding-dong-ditch some people’s houses.
+It was so much fun, and I feel so alive at that time.
 However, things change when I grew up.
-I eventually lose the interest in participating in tiring stuff.
+I eventually lose interest in participating in tiring stuff.
 I started to dislike doing things that require a lot of body movement.
 From there, I slowly dropped my friends one by one.
 So I began to evaluate stuff around me and questioned myself “how did that happen?”
 Not long enough I discovered it was all because of sports.

 How It All Started

 When my friends began doing tons of sports, it felt like I don’t belong to them anymore.
 Since I don’t want to be involved in any activity that requires me to run or walk fast and throw or jump high, I chose to be alone all the time.
 But it’s not that I didn’t try to approach my friends.
-I do respect their love and enthusiasm with sports.
+I do respect their love and enthusiasm for sports.
 However, it is not my thing, so I barely talk about it when I’m with them.
-I admit I get annoyed most of the times because that’s all they can think and talk about.
+I admit I get annoyed most of the time because that’s all they can think and talk about.
 That kind of not-so-close relationship didn’t go well.
 Still, it all went down to me ditching them because I can’t hang out and do sports at the same time.

 “There are many examples of physical activity that range in levels of intensity from light to vigorous.
 Maintaining your physical health can include yoga, bike riding, jumping rope, engaging in sports, running, walking, jogging, skiing, dancing, tennis, and gardening.” –Marjie L. Roddick, MA, NCC, LMHC